theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/azure-storage.md

 - BlobStorage

 To use the Azure Storage (Blob / Data Lake) destination you need one of the above Azure storage accounts.
-For more information, see [Microsoft Azure storage documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+For more information, see [Microsoft Documentation: Azure storage account overview](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).

 {% include "destinations/create-destination.md" %}